EdgarsLiepa/BMC_hawk_genome/WGS/README.md

 ## TODO

+- Should script commands be documented to be run with qsub??
+    - Make seperate branches for HPC and standart shell commands
 - [ ] Results folder where analysis main results are compiled would be nice.
     - [X] Create results and temporary file folders
     - [ ] Make sure that all in scripts paths are leading to results folder
+- [ ] Create conda env and add all tools as external libs.
 - [ ] Describe analysis pipeline
     - [ ] Create a pipiline describing diagrams
     - [ ] Describe how to use scripts